Stereophonic sound

-Stereophonic sound, or more commonly stereo, is a method of sound reproduction that recreates a multi-directional, 3-dimensional audible perspective.
+Stereophonic sound, commonly shortened to stereo, is a method of sound reproduction that recreates a multi-directional, 3-dimensional audible perspective.
 This is usually achieved by using two independent audio channels through a configuration of two loudspeakers (or stereo headphones) in such a way as to create the impression of sound heard from various directions, as in natural hearing.

-Because the multi-dimensional perspective is the crucial aspect, the term stereophonic also applies to systems with more than two channels or speakers such as quadraphonic and surround sound.
+Because the multi-dimensional perspective is the crucial aspect, the term stereophonic also applies to systems with more than two channels or speakers, such as quadraphonic and surround sound.
 Binaural sound systems are also stereophonic.

-Stereo sound has been in common use since the 1970s in entertainment media such as broadcast radio, recorded music, television, video cameras, cinema, computer audio, and internet.
+Stereo sound has been in common use since the 1970s in entertainment media such as broadcast radio, recorded music, television, video cameras, cinema, computer audio, and the Internet.

 Etymology

-The word stereophonic derives from the Greek στερεός (stereós, "firm, solid") + φωνή (phōnḗ, "sound, tone, voice") and it was coined in 1927 by Western Electric, by analogy with the word stereoscopic.
+The word stereophonic derives from the Greek στερεός (stereós, "firm, solid") + φωνή (phōnḗ, "sound, tone, voice").

 Description

-Stereo sound systems can be divided into two forms: the first is true or natural stereo in which a live sound is captured, with any natural reverberation present, by an array of microphones.
+Stereo sound systems can be divided into two forms: the first is true or natural stereo, in which a live sound is captured, with any natural reverberation present, by an array of microphones.
 The signal is then reproduced over multiple loudspeakers to recreate, as closely as possible, the live sound.

 Secondly artificial or pan stereo, in which a single-channel (mono) sound is reproduced over multiple loudspeakers.
 By varying the relative amplitude of the signal sent to each speaker, an artificial direction (relative to the listener) can be suggested.
-The control which is used to vary this relative amplitude of the signal is known as a pan-pot (panoramic potentiometer).
-By combining multiple pan-potted mono signals together, a complete, yet entirely artificial, sound field can be created.
+The control that is used to vary this relative amplitude of the signal is known as a pan-pot (panoramic potentiometer).
+By combining multiple pan-potted mono signals, a complete, yet entirely artificial, sound field can be created.

 In technical usage, true stereo means sound recording and sound reproduction that uses stereographic projection to encode the relative positions of objects and events recorded.

 During two-channel stereo recording, two microphones are placed in strategically chosen locations relative to the sound source, with both recording simultaneously.
 The two recorded channels will be similar, but each will have distinct time-of-arrival and sound-pressure-level information.
 During playback, the listener's brain uses those subtle differences in timing and sound level to triangulate the positions of the recorded objects.
 Since each microphone records each wavefront at a slightly different time, the wavefronts are out of phase; as a result, constructive and destructive interference can occur if both tracks are played back on the same speaker.
 This phenomenon is known as phase cancellation.
 Coincident-pair microphone arrangements produce stereo recordings with minimal phase difference between channels.